 Anger management is hard for parents unless they realize that the expression of anger towards children leads to bad relationships within the family.
 Worst of all, parental anger can damage your child’s self-esteem.
 No parent wants this to happen, so here are some of the best ways to deal with anger:

-- Take some time out.
 Our being parents does not necessarily mean that we have to close opportunities for us to be with other people.
-A break away from our children and house chores is a great way for parents to rejuvenate and refurbish themselves with new ideas and strength.
+A break away from our children and house chores is a great way for parents to rejuvenate and refurbish themselves with new ideas and strengths.
 Let friends and other special people become a way for us to get out and feel refreshed.

 Sometimes anger is a necessary emotion as it helps children know when they are misbehaving, as they can see how their behaviour is bothering you.
 It is impossible to totally control our anger, especially as parents, but it is important to express it appropriately in front of children.
 Anger management is a parental skill that will help children manage their own anger in the long run.